-The CSB best achieves its long-term goals by issuing and ensuring that recommendations having widespread preventive impact are implemented.
+The CSB best achieves its long-term goals by issuing recommendations having widespread preventive impact and ensuring that they are implemented in a timely fashion.
 In accordance with the Clean Air Act Amendments of 1990, the CSB may issue recommendations to the Congress, other federal agencies, state governments, and entities in the private sector.
+Normally, the CSB

-Normally, the CSB develops recommendations concurrently as it develops the final report for an investigation; they are then issued simultaneously.
-However, in some cases, when important safety information needs to be disseminated because of the potential to save lives immediately, the CSB issues "urgent recommendations" to allow changes to occur more quickly.
+Damage from the February 20, 2003, dust explosion at the CTA Acoustics manufacturing plant in Corbin, KY. develops recommendations concurrently as it develops the final report for an investigation; they are then issued simultaneously.
+However, in some cases, when important safety information needs to be distributed because of the potential to protect and save lives immediately, the CSB issues "urgent recommendations" to allow changes to occur more quickly.

-Following the investigation of the explosion at Kleen Energy in Connecticut in 2010, for example, the CSB made urgent recommendations to several institutions with the goal of eliminating the unsafe practice of "flammable gas blows" (pipe cleaning using large volumes of natural gas at high pressure) during the construction of gasplants. fired power The National Fire Protection Association (NFPA) auickly responded to CSB а recommendation and the NFPA's new interim standard now entirely bans this unsafe practice.
-The legislature for the State of Connecticut unanimously passed legislation to also ban the gas blow practice, and the major suppliers of gas turbines in the US also modified guidance to their customers to strongly advise against gas blows.
+Following the investigation of the explosion at Kleen Energy in Connecticut in 2010, for example, the CSB made urgent recommendations to several institutions with the goal of eliminating the unsafe practice of "flammable gas blows" (pipe cleaning using large volumes of natural gas at high pressure) during the construction of gas-fired power plants.
+The National Fire Protection Association (NFPA) quickly responded to the CSB recommendation and the NFPA's new interim standard now entirely bans this unsafe practice.
+The legislature for the State of Connecticut unanimously passed legislation to also ban the gas blow practice, and the major suppliers of gas turbines in the U.S. modified guidance to their customers to strongly advise against gas blows.
 These actions, as a result of the CSB recommendations, substantially enhanced protection to workers and the public in and near gas-fired power plants.